 After that we'll drive to Cambrai for lunch, followed by a visit to the village of Flesquières, where an almost intact British tank D51 (or 'Deborah') was recently moved into a purpose-built museum dedicated to her remarkable story.
 We last saw Deborah in 2008, when she was sheltering in a local barn.
-English-speaking guides will take you round, but Jack will no doubt have you well-briefed beforehand.
-The tale of her journey from the Battle of Cambrai in 1917 to a filled-in shell-hole in 1999 is poignant and (at times) funny - and it demonstrates perfectly the enduring capacity of the Great War to inspire new generations with the spirit of Remembrance.
+The tale of her journey from the Battle of Cambrai in 1917 to a filled-in shellhole in 1999 is poignant and (at times) funny - and it demonstrates perfectly the enduring capacity of the Great War to inspire new generations with the spirit of Remembrance.

-16.30 (approximately) board coach and head back to Arras for free evening.
+16.30 (approximately) board coach and head back to Arras for a free evening.

-Friday 3 July FLANDERS DAY
+Monday 3 July FLANDERS DAY

-07.00 rise and pack

-og.oo depart Arras for the Ypres Salient
+07.00 rise and pack 09.00 depart Arras for the Ypres Salient